apache/camel/components/camel-mllp/README.md

 The camel-mllp component is specifically designed to handle the nuances of the MLLP protocol and provide the functionality required by Healthcare providers to communicate with other systems using the MLLP protocol.

-The component is capable of handling both byte[] and String payloads which allows using other HL7 Libraries (i.e. HAPI) to parse the messages.
-When String payloads are specified, the component will use the systems default Charset for encoding/decoding, but this can be overridden.
+The component uses byte[] payloads, and relies on the Camel type conversion system for converting other payload types to/from byte[].
+This allows using other HL7 Libraries (i.e. HAPI) to parse the messages.
+The component provides a 'charset' URI option that will cause the endpoint to set the CamelCharsetName property on the exchange which allows the proper conversion of byte[] to String payloads for Consumers.

 The component provides a simple URI for configuring MLLP endpoints:
 MLLP-Producers: